open-aac/openaac.org/certifications/index.md

   Part of OpenAAC's focus is to establish minimum standards of quality, and to do so in an openly-documented manner.
 We believe that standards can improve technology for AAC users, developers, specialists, and everyone else.
-As part of that work, we release a set of minimum standards for different aspects of the AAC toolset, and certify annual compliance by participating vendors.
+Toward that work, we release a set of minimum standards for different aspects of the AAC toolset, and certify annual compliance by participating vendors.